AhmedFouad15/Funding-and-Token/README.md

 >
 > Minimum Contribution: $200 worth of ETH

-Getting Started
+#Getting Started

-Deployment Steps
+##Deployment Steps

-Deploy the WE Token Contract:
+1. Deploy the WE Token Contract:

 First, deploy the WeToken.sol contract.
 This contract represents the WE Tokens that will be distributed to funders.
-Deploy the Funding Contract:
+* Deploy the Funding Contract:

-Next, deploy the Fund.sol contract.
-During deployment, provide the address of the WeToken contract.
+2. Deploy the Fund.sol contract.

+* During deployment, provide the address of the WeToken contract.
 This allows the Funding contract to interact with the WE Token.

 Contract Files

 IERC20.sol: